mulkatz/cap2cal/docs/onboarding-and-conditional-ui-implementation.md

 **Purpose**: Break down the user journey into 3 simple steps

+**Key Changes**:
+- Step 1: Changed from "Photo any event poster" to "Photo anything with date info" to emphasize broad applicability
-**Key Change**: Step 3 mentions "Save & Buy" and "buy tickets directly" to highlight the ticket purchasing feature (affiliate revenue opportunity)
+- Step 3: Mentions "Save & Buy" and "buy tickets directly" to highlight the ticket purchasing feature (affiliate revenue opportunity)
+- Centered layout with consistent padding

 **Copy Updates**:
+- ❌ Old: "Capture - Photo any event poster"
+- ✅ New: "Capture - Photo anything with date info"
 - ❌ Old: "Save - Export to your calendar"
 - ✅ New: "Save & Buy - Export to calendar and buy tickets directly"